braintribehq/sns-resources/cluster.md

 * ...

 ## Included terraform resources
 Please read through the `terraform` folder, it includes what we used some time ago for a test cluster.
-The script itself will probably not work because of outdated versions and missing automation but parameters used for various resources should provide some value.
-We are also including a Dockerfile and a Jenkinsfile to show how we automate this.
+The script itself will not work because of missing automation framework but parameters used for various resources should provide some value.